 It is the first step in performance improvement.
 If you want to improve, then you have to establish a baseline for improvement, so writing company policies and procedures makes a great start to performance improvement.

 If your policies and procedures are already written, but they are incomplete, outdated or inconsistent, then you are probably not driving the performance improvement you intended.
-If you write policies and procedures, you are one step closer to improving your business, which will lead you to saving money and helping increase customer satisfaction.
+If you write company policies and procedures, you are one step closer to improving your business, which will lead you to saving money and helping increase customer satisfaction.

 To be confident you’re buying a procedure template that gets the job done quickly and correctly, it’s important to examine its basic elements.
 Take a moment to view the following features that you should be using, and also learn how to benefit with such crucial time-saving features as: